FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 and Rule 25.2.3.
 First the County uploads verified ballot manifests and cast vote record (CVR) files.
-For each round of the RLA, the RLA Tool tells the County which ballot cards to audit, allows the County to enter Audit Boards interpretations of the ballot cards and allows the Audit Board to sign off on the round.
+For each round of the RLA, the RLA Tool tells the County which ballot cards to audit, allows the County to enter Audit Board's interpretations of the ballot cards and allows the Audit Board to sign off on the round.

 Orange arrows on the screenshots indicate features described in the